Hossa Värikallio Rock Paintings

 - There are no personnel on the Värikallio Cliffs.

 - In summer there is a trail leading to the paintings, and an observation platform has been built in front of the cliffs.
-The walking bridge with a platform is a new one and made of steel so it's safe to walk to see the rock paintings quite closely.
+The walking bridge with a platform is made of steel so it's safe to walk to see the rock paintings quite closely.

-- In winter there is a skiing trail to the cliffs and a snowmobile trail nearby.
+- In winter there is a wilderness track to the cliffs.

 For more information on Värikallio Cliffs contact Hossa Visitor Centre.